alphagov/notifications-python-client/README.md

 #### `email_reply_to_id`

 Optional.
 Specifies the identifier of the email reply-to address to set for the notification.
-The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addreses'.
+The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addresses'.

 If you omit this argument your default email reply-to address will be set for the notification.